-Second, Scottish Power's use of data from the Bonneville Power 1990 survey (cites extensively by Richarson at AVR-7) makes an inherently uncertain exercise particularly unreliable.
+Second, Scottish Power's use of data from the Bonneville Power 1990 survey (cites extensively by Richardson at AVR-2) makes an inherently uncertain exercise particularly unreliable.
 Scottish Power did not attempt to adjust for such differences as the size of commercial and industrial customers in the Bonneville study and in the PacifiCorp service territory, or the change in technology over time.
 (For example, increasing computer use may increase the costs of momentary outages for smaller businesses.)
 The Commission should address the value of T&D reliability in an appropriate proceeding.

 Third, Scottish Power's assumed value of momentary outages for residential customers (\$3.41/outage) is very high, in the light of all the other data Scottish Power has offered.
-This value was not estimated by Bonneville, and Scottish Power extrapolated back from Bonneville's estimates for 1-, 4-, and 8-hour outages.26 The following information from Scottish Power suggests that the company values these outages too much:
+This value was not estimated by Bonneville, and Scottish Power extrapolated back from

+Bonneville's estimates for 1-, 4-, and 8-hour outages.26 The following information from Scottish Power suggests that the company values these outages too much:

-Momentary outage is 80% of value of the 78-minute typical extended outage.
+Scottish Power estimates that the value to residential customers of a momentary outage is 80% of value of the 78-minute typical extended outage.
 Scottish Power assumed that the corresponding ratios of momentary-to-extended outage values for commercial and industrial customers are 10% and 31%, respectively.
 This pattern makes no sense, since residential customers lose much less from momentary outages than do commercial or industrial customers dependent on computers and delicate electronics and machinery.